MAJOR RESEARCH PROJECTS

 Methodology: questionnaires, computer-based behavioral paradigms, eye-tracking, computational modeling, and neuroimaging (fMRI, EEG and intracranial EEG).

 What we can measure behaviorally and through questionnaires are the outputs of hidden mental processes.
 This project utilizes computer simulation and real human data to gain insights into the hidden computational mechanisms of various mental disorders, in particular anxiety, depression, and psychosis.

 Methodology: computer-based behavioral paradigms, questionnaires, computational modeling.

-3. IDENTIFY NEURAL CORRELATES AND RISK FACTORS OF DEPRESSION AND ANXIETY.
+3. IDENTIFY COMPUTATIONAL AND NEURAL CORRELATES AND RISK FACTORS OF DEPRESSION AND ANXIETY.

-Collaborating with research teams in the United States, our lab has been involved in investigating neural risk factors related to pediatric depression and anxiety disorders, mainly using functional magnetic resonance imaging (fMRI).
+Collaborating with research teams in the United States, our lab has been involved in investigating cognitive behavioral, and neural risk factors related to adult and pediatric depression and anxiety disorders, mainly using functional magnetic resonance imaging (fMRI).